 Q: Do I need to audition to get into the band?

-A: Auditions are required for the Drum line, Color Guard, Majorette, and the Dancing Rockettes.
-No audition is required for woodwind and brass players.
+A: Auditions are required for all sections in the band: Brass, Woodwinds, Drum line, Color Guard, Majorette, and the Dancing Rockettes.

 Q: What does it cost to be in the band?